aarav1310/Finding-location-in-Kali-using-Python/README.md

 # Finding-location-in-Kali-using-Python
-# Please Install Python in you Kali Linux Environment
+# Please Install Python in your Kali Linux Environment
 # This is an active information-gathering tool

 **STEPS TO FOLLOW**